Pulsafeeder Peristaltic Metering Pumps Improve Boiler Efficiency

 How The Peristaltic Metering Pump Works

-- A rotating shoe passes along the length of the hose, creating a seal between the suction and discharge side of the pump.
+- A rotating shoe passes along the length of the hose, creating a seal between the suction and discharge sides of the pump.

-- As the rotor turns, the sealing pressure moves along the tube and pushes the product into the discharge line.
+- As the rotor turns, the sealing pressure moves along the tube, pushing the product into the discharge line.

-- When the pressure releases, the hose recovers, creating a vacuum that draws the product into the suction side.
+- When the pressure is released, the hose recovers, creating a vacuum that draws the product into the suction side.